Cooops/Comp-Sci-Fundamentals/README.md

 >>> Cooper, Comp Sci Fundamentals
 ```

+**When dealing with space vs time tradeoffs, keep Hash Tables at the top of your mind.** On average, Hash Tables will out-perform search trees or any other table lookup structure.

 ### Videos & Links

 ---

-1.
+1. <a href="https://en.wikipedia.org/wiki/Hash_table">What is a Hash Table? (text)</a>
+2. <a href="https://stackoverflow.com/questions/114830/is-a-python-dictionary-an-example-of-a-hash-table">Is a Python Dictionary an example of a Hash Table (text)</a>
+3. <a href="http://www.laurentluce.com/posts/python-dictionary-implementation/">Why doesn't Python have a real hashing function?</a>
+4. <a href="http://www.wellho.net/mouth/3934_Multiple-identical-keys-in-a-Python-dict-yes-you-can-.html">Multiple Dict Keys in Python</a>

 ### Notes

 ---
+Hash Tables are widely used in many kinds of computer software, primarily for associate arrays, database indexing, caching, and sets.

-A Dictionary satisfied the requirements to properly represent the implement of a Hash Table:
+A Dictionary in Python, like a hash in Perl or an associative array in PHP, satisfied the requirements to properly represent the implement of a Hash Table:

     * The keys of the dictionary are hashable (produces unique values, are not lists).
     * The order of the data elements are not fixed.